markbrennand/force-framework/source/injection/README.md

 You will see there is an inner class named _NewConfiguration_ in the _PropertyWiring_ class.
 This can be used to override the base registry binding for the _Map_ setup in the test.

-From an Anonymous APEX window, run the following DML.
+Run the following DML in Anonymous Apex.
 ```
 insert new Binding__c(Type__c = (Map<String, Integer>.class).getName(), Action__c = 'animals', Implementation__c = PropertyWiring.NewConfiguration.class.getName());```
 ```
 The new registry entry for the '_animals_' _Map_ has 1 sheep, 2 cows and 3 hens.
-If you run _PropertyWiring.run()_ in Anonymous APEX, you will see the following debug output.
+If you run _PropertyWiring.run()_ in Anonymous Apex, you will see the following debug output.
 ```
 DEBUG|The farm has 1 sheep
 DEBUG|The farm has 2 cows